 There’s a lot of interesting social history attached to the Bilberry.
-It’s an incredibly delicious, versatile, wild edibles and one of my absolute favorites.
+It’s an incredibly delicious, versatile, wild edibles and one of my absolute favourites.

-The flowers, leaves and berries can all be harvested and are widley used in culinary and medicinal applications.
+The flowers, leaves and berries can all be harvested and are widely used in culinary and medicinal applications.

 The berries can be eaten raw or used in sauces, jams, wines and anywhere else a chef might imagine.